 21.3 Interest on general clients account:

-21.3.5 The rate of interest paid will be governed by our principal bankers Lloyds bank.
-These rates will fluctuate from time to time as they are determined by the Bank of England base rate.
+21.3.4 The rate of interest paid will be governed by our principal bankers.
+These rate will fluctuate from time to time as they are determined by the Bank of England base rate.

-21.3.8 Separate consideration will be given for substantial values held for a lengthy period of time.
+21.3.7 Separate consideration will be given for substantial values held for a lengthy period of time

 21.4 Designated client deposit account